A Page of Madness: Initial release

 A Page of Madness was first screened in Tokyo on 10 July 1926.
 Screenings would have included live narration by a storyteller or benshi as well as musical accompaniment.
 The famous benshi Musei Tokugawa narrated the film at the Musashinokan theater in Shinjuku in Tokyo.
+It grossed over a thousand dollars a week, which was impressive at the time considering the price of movie admission was only five cents.